 Cutting back isn’t always easy.
-But with these 5 Helpful Tips you can go into the Back To School season feeling prepared and focused on shopping smart and saving money.
+But with these five tips, you can go into the back-to-school season feeling prepared and focused on shopping smart and saving money.

 Make a Budget